AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-content-xml-doc.md

 ---
-title: Author content using AEM Guides
+title: Author content using Adobe Experience Manager Guides
-description: Author content efficiently using AEM Guides.
-Learn how to create, edit, and publish your documents in AEM Guides.
+description: Author content efficiently using Experience Manager Guides.
+Learn how to create, edit, and publish your documents in Experience Manager Guides.
 exl-id: 9e29dde4-a9de-41e0-86c8-ca949bd3669c
 feature: Authoring
 role: User
 ---
-# Author content using AEM Guides {#id221EB0P0E20}
+# Author content using Adobe Experience Manager Guides {#id221EB0P0E20}

-Adobe Experience Manager Guides comes with the three out-of-the-box editors. you can use them to create, edit, and publish your documents.
+Experience Manager Guides comes with the three out-of-the-box editors. you can use them to create, edit, and publish your documents.

 1.  **Editor**: Use it to create and edit structured documents.
 1.  **Map Editor**: Use it to create and edit DITA map and bookmap files.